Where does online marketing fit in the marketing world?

 Image 1: Strategic hierarchy of communication

-The Media strategy is the place where the online channel belongs.
+The Media strategy is the place where online marketing belongs.

-Online is just another medium where you communicate in accordance with the Copy strategy.
+Online marketing is just another medium where you communicate in accordance with the Copy strategy.
+Online marketing is an executive element and not a strategic one, like the Marketing Strategy, the Product Strategy, and so on.

 Does the rise of online activities revolutionize marketing?
 No. Does it require marketers to develop new skills?
 Sure, as has always been the case every time new channels were born.
-Think of the radio channel, TV, cinema, modern billboards, supermarkets, and so on.
+Think of the radio channel, TV, cinema, or modern billboards.
 Each evolution required marketers to develop new skills and learn how to do things they didn’t do before.
 Yet, did these innovations change what marketing meant?
 No. So, why should digital?

 The other pivotal strategy is the Product strategy.
 These two strategies are pivotal because they help in differentiating brands from competitors, while the Price and Distribution strategies very seldom do so.